davidmoten/hilbert-curve/README.md

 This is one of the very useful applications of the Hilbert curve.
 By mapping n-dimensional space onto 1 dimension we enable the use of range lookups on that 1 dimension using a B-tree or binary search.
 A search region represented as a box in n-dimensions can be mapped to a series of ranges on the hilbert curve.

 #### Perimeter algorithm for finding ranges
 Given an n-dimensional search box **the exact hilbert curve ranges that cover the search box can be determined just by looking at the hilbert curve values on the perimeter of the box**.
+I didn't manage to find any discussion of this very useful fact on the web and am confused as to why this isn't covered anywhere.
+Surely this is not an unpublished discovery (because it's a pretty trivial one to come across).
+Let me know if you find discussion of this technique elsewhere!

 Let's first establish why this is so.

 Firstly, let's state that the points corresponding to 0 on the hilbert curve and the maximum on the hilbert curve are vertices of the domain.

 Proof: TODO

-Secondly, we make the observation that given exact covering ranges of the Hilbert curve over a search box that the extremes of those ranges must be on the perimeter of the search region.
+Secondly, based on the first statement we make the observation that given exact covering ranges of the Hilbert curve over a search box that the extremes of those ranges must be on the perimeter of the search region.

-Proof: TODO
+Proof: TODO.
+Easily demonstrable by contradiction.

+I'll get around to the above proofs one day, just need to come up with some precise language.

 With these facts we create an algorithm for extracting the exact ranges: